SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Experiments

 \section{Experiments}

-We evaluate our \emph{foundation-style} MRI reconstruction model on multi-coil Cartesian and non-Cartesian protocols using the \textbf{CMRxRecon2024} challenge~\cite{wang2025towards}, \textbf{CMRxRecon2025} challenge~\cite{Xu_2025_CMRxRecon2025}, and \textbf{fastMRI multi-coil brain} benchmarks~\cite{zbontar2018fastmri}.
-CMRxRecon2025 extends the 2024 challenge with domain shifts across vendors and anatomies, while fastMRI assesses cross-modality generalization.
-All datasets provide complex-valued multi-coil k-space measurements and corresponding ground-truth references.
-Unless stated otherwise, results are reported on the official validation splits or challenge leaderboard evaluations.
-Reconstruction quality is measured by SSIM~$\uparrow$, PSNR~$\uparrow$, and NMSE~$\downarrow$.
-Additional details on experiment setup and model training can be found in the supplementary material.
+We evaluate SDUM on \textbf{CMRxRecon2024}~\cite{wang2025towards}, \textbf{CMRxRecon2025}~\cite{Xu_2025_CMRxRecon2025}, and \textbf{fastMRI multi-coil brain}~\cite{zbontar2018fastmri}.
+CMRxRecon2025 extends CMRxRecon2024 by evaluating reconstruction performance under distribution shifts arising from unseen centers, disease categories, field strengths, and pediatric cohorts.
+Unless stated otherwise, results are reported on official validation splits or challenge leaderboards and measured by SSIM~$\uparrow$, PSNR~$\uparrow$, and NMSE~$\downarrow$.